abydow/Manual-Arch-Linux-Installation/Ultimate_arch_install_guide.md

      - Lenovo: `F12` (ThinkPad: `Enter` → `F12`)
      - ASUS: `F8`
      - MSI: `F11`
+(To be honest, I dont have much idea about this. but I found this chart from a website so I shared it.
+I have a Asus laptop my bios opens with f2 🫠 )
 3. **Select USB device** from boot options
 4. **Choose "Arch Linux install medium"** (default, wait 15 seconds)